 - NOTICE OF CLAIM

-a) No carrier’s liability for loss, damage or delay to any goods carried under the Bill of Lading unless notice thereof setting out particulars of the origin, destination and date of shipment of the goods and the estimated amount claimed in respect of such loss, damage or delay is given in writing to the originating carrier or the delivering carrier within sixty (60) days after the delivery of the goods or in the case of failure to make delivery within nine (9) months from the date of shipment.
+- No carrier is liable for loss, damage or delay to any goods carried under the bill of lading unless notice thereof setting out particulars of the origin, destination and date of shipment of the goods and the estimated amount claimed in respect of such loss, damage or delay is given in writing to the originating carrier or the delivering carrier within sixty days after delivery of the goods or, in the case of failure to make delivery. within nine months from the date of shipment.

-(b) The final statement of the claim must be filed within nine (9) months from the date of shipment together with a copy of the paid freight bill.
+- The final statement of the claim must be filed within nine months from the date of shipment, together with a copy of the paid freight bill.